openethereum/pwasm-tutorial/README.md

 }

 /// The call function is the main function of the *deployed* contract
-/// Function receives a pointer for the call descriptor.
+/// Function receives a pointer to the call descriptor.
 #[no_mangle]
 pub fn call(desc: *mut u8) {
     // pwasm_std::parse_args splits the call descriptor into arguments and result pointers